http://www.aaa.com:8080/web1

 By default, when GlassFish Server starts, the following virtual servers are started automatically:

-, which hosts all user-defined web
+A virtual server named server, which hosts all user-defined web

 modules.